Adani forays into news channel space; set to acquire NDTV | Business

 Earlier on Tuesday, Adani said it bought VCPL for Rs 114 crore.

-Incorporated in 2008, VCPL was initially linked to Ambani's group but its ownership was transferred to a firm run by an associate with links to Delhi-based Nahata Group.
+Incorporated in 2008, VCPL was initially linked to Ambani's group but its ownership was transferred to a firm run by an associate with links to Delhi-based Nahata Group in 2012.
 Ambani's Jio had bought Nahata group's Infotel Broadband in 2010 to re-enter the telecom business.

 VCPL along with Adani Media Networks Ltd and Adani Enterprises Ltd has made the open offer at a price of Rs 294 each for the acquisition of up to 1,67,62,530 fully paid-up equity shares of NDTV.